syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet18 | OrderList_Indent_Level_1 }}

-6.Two `TrackBar` controls are used to change the frequencies of the Timer and `BlinkTime`.
+6. Two `TrackBar` controls are used to change the frequencies of the Timer and `BlinkTime`.
 The frequencies that are set by the end user are integrated into the grid grouping control in their respective `TrackBarScroll` event handlers.
+{% capture codesnippet19 %}​
 {% tabs %}
 {% highlight c# %}
 //Changes the Blink Time Frequency.